visgl/loaders.gl/docs/README.md

 **Binary Data** - Contiguous numeric arrays (e.g. mesh attributes) will be loaded using JavaScript typed arrays rather than native Arrays.
 Such binary arrays can be uploaded directly to GPU buffers and used for rendering or GPGPU calculations.

-**Loader Descriptors** - Loaders are exported as objects that include metadata such as the name of the loader, the default extension, an optional test function and of course the parser function for the format.
+**Loader Objects** - Loaders are exported as objects that include metadata such as the name of the loader, the default extension, an optional test function and of course the parser function for the format.
 This allows applications to work with multiple loaders in a unified way, even allowing loaders.gl to automatically pick the right loader for a file.

 **Optimized for Tree Shaking** - Each loader's metadata object is an independent named export, meaning that any loaders not explicitly imported by the application will be removed from the application bundle during tree-shaking.

-**Works both on Browsers and Node.js** - TextEncoder polyfills?
+**Works in Browsers, Worker Threads and Node.js** - TextEncoder polyfills?
 ArrayBuffers vs Buffers?
-Whether working with isomorpic applications, writing test suites etc, it is always great to know that running under Node is supported.
+Whether optimizing interactivity, working with isomorpic applications, writing test suites etc, you'll know that running loaders on worker threads and Node is supported.

-## Advantages

-Some secondary attributes of loaders in this framework:

-**Separates Parsing from Loading** - Applications can take full control of how data is requested/loaded and still use loader.gl's parsers.

-**Data Normalization** - Especially for geospatial formats, the raw loaded data can have a lot of variations (e.g. `[lng, lat]` vs `{lat, lng}`). loaders.gl offers `normalize` options that lets your application work with data in a more consistent format across multiple loaders.

 ## Licenses